Bernie Sanders says Gaza may be Joe Biden's Vietnam. But he's ready to battle for Biden over Trump

 Now, Sanders is determined to ensure Trump doesn't win again.

-''I see this as an enormously important election that I for one will not sit out,'' Sanders said. ''I'll be active.''
+''I see this as an enormously important election that I for one will not sit out,'' he added. ''I'll be active.''

-Associated Press writer Lisa Rathke in Marshfield, Vt., contributed to this report.
+Associated Press writer Lisa Rathke in Marshfield, Vermont, contributed to this report.